pulumi/pulumi-self-hosted-installers/eks-hosted-microstacks/README.md

 - cd to the given project folder (e.g. `01-iam`)
 - `npm install` to install the package dependencies
 - Run `pulumi stack init prod` (or whatever name of stack you want to use)
-- copy "Pulumi.EXAMPLE.yaml" to a file where "EXAMPLE" is replaced with the name of your stack.
+- copy "Pulumi.README.yaml" to a file where "README" is replaced with the name of your stack.
-  - For example, if you are naming the stacks "prod", then you would run `cp Pulumi.EXAMPLE.yaml Pulumi.prod.yaml`
+  - For example, if you are naming the stacks "prod", then you would run `cp Pulumi.README.yaml Pulumi.prod.yaml`
 - edit "Pulumi.prod.yaml" and follow the instructions in the file about setting configuration values.
 - Run `pulumi up` to deploy the infrastructure.
 - Move to the next project folder and repeat the above steps.